2026 GOLDEN ROOT AWARDS

 Celebrating Iowa Farm to School and Early Care!

-About the Application
+About the Awards

 The annual Golden Root Award is a celebration of Iowa schools, early care and education providers, and residential child care institutes working to grow and share their love of local food and community.
 Applicants are asked to answer a series of 10 multiple choice questions followed-by one open-ended question to share the story of their farm to school or ECE initiatives.